HackerGeo-sp1ne/vRP_jobs/README.md

 # jk_jobs
+# converted from esx by HackerG
 # Discord: Ice Heart#1826

 # do not rename the folder

-NUI JOBS FOR ESX
+NUI JOBS FOR vRP

-start esx_jk_jobs in server.cfg
+start vRP_jobs in server.cfg